natalie-kate/Haunted/README.md

 ### Manual Testing

--   The website was viewed with browsers: Internet explore, Google chrome, Safari
+-   The website was viewed with browsers: Internet explorer, Google chrome, Safari, Microsoft Edge, Chrome for android, Firefox and Opera.
+Viewed all three pages on each and checked the links.
+Found that the contact form link to resource section was wrong so that was amended.
 -   Viewed manually on Macbook air 13", Dell 21" HD screen, iphone 11, Dell 17" laptop and Pixel 4XL phone.
 -   Friends, family and slack peer review reported no issues.
 One commment was to increase spacing after picture section and video heading which I did.
--   Chome devtools used to test responsiveness, viewed all pages on all of the available devices.
+-   Chrome devtools used to test responsiveness, viewed all pages on all of the available devices.
 -   Links

 ### Bugs